-I am living near Gothenburg, Sweden and I currently work with communication solutions and Mac support after studies in philosophy and mathematics.
+I am living near Gothenburg, Sweden and I currently work with Mac support and communication solutions after studies in philosophy and mathematics.
 Here you can find out about some of the important things in my life.
 My interests are philosophy, music, road cycling and more.

 My bicycle tours